siti-nur-ummaira/siti-nur-ummaira/README.md

 - 👋 Hi, I’m @siti-nur-ummaira
 - 👀 I’m interested in learning about cybersecurity.
-- 🌱 I’m currently learning Python, JavaScript and Swift.
+- 🌱 I’m currently learning JavaScript, C# and .NET.
-- :pencil2: I have learnt Java and C++.
+- :pencil2: I have learnt Python, Java and C++.
-- :green_heart: I love to hike and watch Netflix when I am not coding.
+- :green_heart: I love to crochet and watch Netflix when I am not coding.
 - 📫 How to reach me - Email: sitiphang@gmail.com | Telegram: @XeeDi

 <!---